AndarManik/Inline-GPT/README.md

 ## How to install?
 You will need Node.js to install this

-1. Locate you vault in your terminal or in vscode.
+1. Locate your vault by running **Open another vault** in the command pallet and cd into it in command prompt
-2. Enter into the vault and enter into the folder named .obsidian.
+2. cd into the vault and into the folder named .obsidian.
 3. Inside .obsidian create a folder named plugins if you don't already have one.
 4. Enter plugins and in your terminal run the following commands into your terminal
 ```shell